-Many brands acknowledge the dynamic marketing capabilities of social media.
+Many brands acknowledge the dynamic digital marketing capabilities of social media.
 They are using social media platforms to raise brand awareness, engage people, acquire new customers, and increase conversions.

 48% of consumers are more likely to make a purchase when you answer their questions on social media.

 And, if you’re a B2C brand, the interactive nature of social media makes it easier for you to connect with, engage, and convert your audience into loyal customers.

 With over 200 social media channel options, including a dozen mainstream channels, it may seem difficult to determine the right channels for your brand promotions.

 However, here are a few questions that can help you identify the right channel for your brand’s digital marketing strategy:

 - Which goals do you want to achieve with your marketing strategy?
 Do you want to improve brand awareness or generate leads on search engines?